glynawe/Vanilla/vanilla.md

     If = "if" "(" Expression ")" Statement ["else" Statement].

-*The "dangling else" ambiguity is resolved in the usual way: if there are two open `if` statements then an `else` clause attaches to the innermost one.*
+*The "dangling else" ambiguity is resolved in the usual way: if there are two nested `if` statements then an `else` clause attaches to the innermost one.*

 ## Looping Statements